slotopol/server/README.md

 * `Ncascmax` - maximum number of cascade falls by one spin on those reels.
 Including last fall with no wins.

 * `symbols contribution` - shows the average contribution of each symbol to the payouts. `rate` column is share of payout, `rtp` column is share of RTP.
-At right shares of symbols to payout by combinations lengths.
+At right side shares of symbols to payout by combinations lengths.
 This table shows how reels are balanced by payout.

 * `cascades contribution` - shows the average contribution of each cascade fall to the payout.